Nest and Eggs

 25. That baby’s crying.
 It sounds hungry!
 Why haven’t the parents fed it?

 Although the parents may not be available to feed a young hawk right away, if you keep watching, you may have a chance to see them finally come in with food.
 As the young grow, they can eat and digest bigger meals, and the parents may stay away from the nest for longer periods of time.
 In cases of severe food shortages, it’s possible that some young may starve.
 However, the Cornell campus seems to have plenty to offer.
-In 2012, the hawks successfully fed and fledged all three of their young.
+In 2012 and 2013, the hawks successfully fed and fledged all three of their young.

 26. Why do the parents keep bringing sticks and leaves to the nest when the babies want food?

 It may be that occasional maintenance helps keep the nest in good condition.